 Collection rate: Since 2006, a collection rate of over 48% has been achieved.
-In 2016, the collection rate was 63%, in 2017 57% as collection decreased by 4%.
+In 2018, the collection rate was 69% as collection increased by 28%.
 The Government appears to adjust POM reported to compliance organisation Ecobatterien by +5% to reflect the amount of batteries being 'imported' through purchases by Luxembourg residents in neighbouring countries.
-Luxembourg's comparatively low POM - 340g per capita in 2017, versus over 600g in Germany and around 500 g in France - suggests that the 5% adjustment maybe too low to fully reflect the private 'imports.
+Luxembourg's comparatively low POM - 347g per capita in 2018, versus over 600g in Germany and around 500g in France - suggests that the 5% adjustment maybe too low to fully reflect the private 'imports.

-Source: 2010-14 Ecobatterien; 2015/6 Government
+Source: 2010-14 Ecobatterien; 2015-8 Eurostat